-with the constraints between the constants $\rm p_i$ that must be fulfil: $\rm \sum_{i=1}^{3} p_i=0$ and $\rm \sum_{i=1}^3p_i^2=2(p_2^2+p_2p_3+p_3^2)$.
+where the constants $\rm p_i$ must fulfil that $\rm \sum_{i=1}^{3} p_i=0$ and $\rm \sum_{i=1}^3p_i^2=2(p_2^2+p_2p_3+p_3^2)$.
 Equations (\ref{phi}-\ref{m_i}) are expressions similar to the solution found by algebraic manipulation to (\ref{klein-gordon}) for the scalar field $\rm \phi_2$ and the Einstein equation (\ref{mi-s}) for the $\rm m_i$ functions.
-These expressions are indeed general relations, since they satisfy the EKG equations Eqs.(\ref{0,0}-\ref{klein-gordon}).
+These expressions are indeed general relations since they satisfy the EKG equations Eqs.(\ref{0,0}-\ref{klein-gordon}).

 On the other hand, taking into account the constraint $\rm {\cal H}=0$, we obtain the temporal dependence for $\rm \pi_u(t)$ which allows us to construct a master equation:

 where the parameters $\rm \alpha_i$ with $i=1,2,3$, are